Ratio of Debt-to-Income

 - Gross monthly income of $3,500 x .41 = $1,435 can be applied to recurring debt plus housing expenses

 Remember these are just guidelines.
-We will be happy to go over pre-qualification to help you figure out how large a mortgage loan you can afford.
+We'd be happy to go over pre-qualification to determine how much you can afford.

 At Trustin Mortgage, LLC, we answer questions about qualifying all the time.
 Call us at (302) 765-8089.

 Get the Best Mortgage Rate!
 Tell us a little about your current needs and we can use that information to match you with just the right loan.